csev/cc4e/book/chap06.md

             return(c);
     }

-The symbolic constants LETTER and DIGIT can have any values that do not conflict with non-alphanumeric characters and EOF; the obvious choices are
+The symbolic constants `LETTER` and `DIGIT` can have any values that do not conflict with non-alphanumeric characters and `EOF`; the obvious choices are

     #define LETTER 'a'